Rousseff pledges changes after narrow re-election win, markets fall

 Inflation, long a problem in a country with a history of runaway prices, is now hovering above the government's tolerance ceiling of 6.5 percent.

-Economists say Rousseff must pursue long-pending tax and labour reforms in order to increase productivity.
+Economists say Rousseff must pursue long-pending tax and labor reforms in order to increase productivity.
 Few believe there will be major changes, however.

 "After a brilliantly executed re-election campaign, Rousseff will need brilliantly executed economic policy to get Brazil moving again anytime soon," wrote Citi analysts Stephen Graham and Fernando Siqueira in a note to clients.
 "The prospects of that we believe are low."